incrementalcapital/journal/cl96h0n0q000209labf5c8but.md

 I'm bearish on bitcoin ("**BTC**").
 [1]

-Bitcoin's appeals to its maximalists because of its scarcity.
+Bitcoin's appeals to its maximalists because of digital scarcity.
 They call it **hard money** because its supply is limited.
 They believe that its scarcity ensures future **purchasing power**.
 In other words, they believe that bitcoin doesn't lose value with respect to the price of goods and services: Its value as an asset can never be inflated away because its supply is programmatically capped.

 Maximalists are at best half correct.